 Difference between miles and fees

-Also, there are significant differences between the number of miles and out-of-pocket fees charged by different Citi ThankYou partners for the same itinerary.
+You'll want to be aware that there are significant differences between the number of miles and out-of-pocket fees charged by Citi's transfer partners for the same itinerary.
 For example, Avianca LifeMiles and Turkish Airlines Miles & Smiles can both book Lufthansa business class to Europe.
 With the former, you'll pay 63,000 miles one-way (or potentially less).
-However, Turkish charges just 45,000 miles for this ticket.
+Turkish, meanwhile, charges upwards of 65,000 miles for this ticket.

 In a nutshell, having flexible points that you can transfer to an array of partners lets you shop for the best award deal.
 Now, let's dig into the transfer partners.